nik-christou/twbs-css/packages/template-literals/README.md

 # template-literals
-The purpose of this node library is to provide an easy and maintainble way to use existing bootstrap customization tools and generate css exported as string and tagged literals that can easily be integrated into web components.
+The purpose of this node library is to provide an easy and maintainable way to use existing bootstrap customization tools and generate css exported as string and tagged literals that can easily be integrated into web components.